Cultivating Wellness Through Nature

 Meet the Farmers:

 We are Josh Clawson and Meghann Roberts-Clawson.
-We have been married almost seven years and together forever before then.
+We have been married for eight years and together forever before then.
 We have both lived in beautiful Ashe County for basically all of our lives.
-We have two “golden children” – Frasier and Roz, and are expecting our daughter any day.
+We have two little farm hands that keep us on our toes!
 We are die-hard App State football fans, love kayaking, hiking, traveling, and clearly - spending time on the farm.

 We know all too well how much of your time can be consumed by farming; however, this is not our day job.
 When you hear we’re “hemp farmers,” many people are very taken back to hear about our career paths.
 We both take on very different roles in this crazy farm business.
 While Josh predominately handles the farming duties, I am more of the creative side and deal with all the product development.
 Regardless- we are both knowledgeable and excited to meet all of you!